Slye3D/esy-language/docs/03-CLI/03-build.md

 ## Add new build
 Command: `esy build --add`

-Run that command to add a new config, the program will asks you some questions and it'll generate the configuration it self.
+Run that command to add a new config, the program will ask you some questions and it'll generate the configuration itself.

 ## Build
 Usage: `esy build [platforms..]`